mcanalesmayo/KalmanFilter-PeopleTracker/README.md

 It can be seen in the video:
 * A green box which contains the position where the HOG detector has detected a person
 * A yellow box which contains the position where the KF predicts the position of a person
-* A blue ellipse which indicates the uncertainty of the KF prediction, i.e. the error the KF could take in its prediction.
-If the KF has no measures from the HOG detector this uncertainty will increase more and more.
+* A yellow ellipse which indicates the uncertainty of the KF prediction, i.e. the error the KF could take in its prediction.
+* A blue box which contains the position where the KF updates (prediction + measure) the position of a person.
+* A blue ellipse which indicates the uncertainty of the KF update, i.e. the error the KF could take in its update.

+If the KF has no measures from the HOG detector then uncertainty ellipses will increase more and more.

 ## Author